smokeballdev/api-docs/docs/documentation/3-Creating-a-Matter.md

     a.
 Other Side’s Attorney
 5. Other Roles, Relationships and Layouts

 Matter sub items are shown indented under the matter item.
-Here `Lender` is a matter item, and `Attorney` and `Loan Details` are it’s subitems.
+Here `Lender` is a matter item, and `Attorney` and `Loan Details` are its subitems.

-There are different types of matter items and sub items, including:

-####

-###### Roles and Relationships

-A contact on a matter will be assigned to a specific role or relationship, based on how they relate to the matter.
-For example, in the above image, `Test Contact` is assigned to the `Borrower` role **(2)**.
-By convention, the first Role in the list is the firm’s client.
-The client role has an `Attorney` relationship that links to the Smokeball Firm (hidden in the Smokeball UI)

-Contacts can also be related to other contacts on the matter.
-For example in the above image, `Lender` is a Role with an `Attorney` relationship **(3)**.
-This attorney acts for this specific Lender.
-There could be other Lenders relationships on this matter that are related to other roles (not shown in image)

-Roles and relationships can be set in the API.

-####

-###### Layouts

-Layouts are data entry screens that are tailored to the area of law.
-In this example there is a `Loan Details` layout **(4)** that would store information about that Lender’s loan.
-A layout can either be a sub item linked to a matter item (e.g. Loan Details as shown here) or a matter item itself (e.g. Property Details, not shown)

-> Layouts can not be set or retrieved in the current version of the API.

 Here's an example request to GET the Matter Items:

 ```http